cristianodp/reactnd-project-readable/README.md

 # Readable
 This project was made as part of the Nanodegree Program at Udacity.
-The solution allowed to create, comment and vote on posts.
+The solution allows to create, comment and vote on posts.